-Beneath, in the churchyard, lay the dead, In their night-encompment on the hill, Wrapped in silence so deep and still That he could hear, like a sentine's tread, The watchful night-wind, as it went Creeping along from tent to ten!, And seeming to whisper, "All is well!"
-A moment only he feels the spell Of the place and the hour, and the secret dread Of the lonely belfry and the dead; For suddenly all his thoughts are bent On a shadowy something far away, Where the river widens to meet the bay-A line of black that bends and floats On the rising tide, like a bridge of boats.
+Beneath, in the churchyard, lay the dead, In their night-encampment on the hill, In their night-encampment on the nut, Wrapped in silence so deep and still That he could hear, like a sentinel's tread, The watchful night-wind, as it went Creeping along from tent to tent, And seeming to whisper, "All is well!"
+A moment only he feels the spell Of the lonely believe and the secret dread of the lonely believe and the dead;

+For suddenly all his thoughts are bent On a shadowy something far away.
+Where the river widens to meet the bay- A line of black that bends and floats On the rising tide, like a bridge of boats.